osspeak/lichess-osspeak/readme.md

 * `castle kingside` - o-o {enter} (enter is required to prevent automove when trying to castle queenside)
 * `castle queenside` - o-o-o
 * `reset` - Clear input form, useful when changing your mind before a move is fully entered
-* `enter` - Press enter, this is how lichess focuses the input form once the page has focus
+* `enter` - Press enter, this is how Lichess focuses the input form once the page has focus
 * `escape` - Press escape, this unfocuses the input form

 #### Letters (can be used in game but primarily for hands-free browsing)